Utilitarian Welfare and Representation Guarantees of Approval-Based Multiwinner Rules: Introduction

-Another approach to understanding the nature of different multi-winner rules is to analyze how these rules behave on certain subdomains of preferences, where their behavior is much easier to interpret, e.g., on two-dimensional geometric preferences~\cite{2dMultiwinner}, on party-list profiles~\cite{BLS17a}, or on single-peaked and single-crossing domains~\cite{AEFLS17:multiwinner-condorcet}.
-Other approaches include analyzing certain aspects of multi-winner rules in specifically-designed probabilistic models~\cite{laslier2016StrategicVoting, RePEc:ucp:jpolec:doi:10.1086/670380, skow:multiwinner-models, ProcacciaRS12}, quantifying regret and distortion in utilitarian models~\cite{CNPS16a}, assessing their robustness~\cite{sagt/BredereckFKNST17}, and evaluating them based on data collected from surveys~\cite{LasStr17, RFZ88}.
+Another approach to understanding the nature of different multiwinner rules is to analyze how these rules behave on certain subdomains of preferences, where their behavior is much easier to interpret, e.g., on two-dimensional geometric preferences~\citep{2dMultiwinner}, on party-list profiles~\citep{BLS17a}, or on single-peaked and single-crossing domains~\citep{AEFLS17:multiwinner-condorcet}.
+Other approaches include analyzing certain aspects of multiwinner rules in specifically designed probabilistic models \citep{laslier2016StrategicVoting, RePEc:ucp:jpolec:doi:10.1086/670380, skow:multiwinner-models, ProcacciaRS12}, quantifying regret and distortion in utilitarian models~\citep{CNPS16a}, assessing their robustness~\citep{sagt/BredereckFKNST17}, and evaluating them based on data collected from surveys~\citep{RFZ88,LasStr17}.